dslab-epfl/svshi/svshi/documentation/documentation.md

 #### 1.1.1 Hot water temperature issues in homes

-Water temperature inside domestic water heaters presents two conflicting risks: the risk of contracting _Legionella_, the bacteria responsible for Legionnaires’ disease[^1], and the risk of scalding.
+Water temperature inside domestic water heaters presents two conflicting risks: the risk of contracting the Legionnaires’ disease[^1], caused by the proliferation of the _Legionella_ bacteria inside the tank, and the risk of scalding.

 [^1]: <https://en.wikipedia.org/wiki/Legionnaires%27_disease> (_pulmonary legionellosis_)

 **Legionnaires' disease** is a dangerous illness, with death rates up to 12% [[10]](#10).
-The elderly, smokers, the immunocompromised and patients suffering from chronic respiratory illnesses are the main groups at risk, and they include a large share of the population at home.
+The elderly, smokers, immunocompromised people and patients suffering from chronic respiratory illnesses are the main groups at risk, and they include a large share of the population.

 Residential drinking water supply is often the main cause for legionellosis [[12]](#12) [[13]](#13) [[14]](#14).

-_Legionella_ proliferates in water at temperatures up to 45°C, and does not replicate above 55°C. Therefore, the WHO recommends to store hot water at 60°C inside the water heater by ensuring, at least once a day, the temperature reaches at least 60°C in the entire tank [[15]](#15).
+_Legionella_ proliferates in water at temperatures up to 45°C, and does not replicate above 55°C. Therefore, the WHO recommends to store hot water at 60°C inside the water heater and to ensure, at least once a day, the temperature reaches at least 60°C in the entire tank [[15]](#15).

-Moreover, to avoid **scalding**, tap water should not exceed 49°C; this can be achieved with antiscald devices [[10]](#10).
+Moreover, to avoid **scalding**, tap water should not exceed 49°C; this can be achieved with antiscald devices [[10]](#10) that limit the temperature of the water at the faucet level.

 Thus, a smart home needs to be properly configured to satisfy these requirements, as failure to do so could have severe consequences.